-Mexican red rice is an essential side dish for my people.
-You can find it almost in every plate served, from the wonderful mole to the most simple huevito con arroz (fried egg and rice).
+Mexican red rice is an essential and budget-friendly side dish.
+You can find it almost in every plate served in my country, from the wonderful mole to the most simple huevito con arroz (fried eggs and rice).

 Make it vegan